A Brief History of the Texas Rangers

 Frontier Battalion Co.
 "B" about 1880, ©2009, TRHFM

-Scores of books, from well-researched works of nonfiction to Wild West pulp novels to best-selling works of fiction, have been written about the Rangers.
+Scores of books, from well-researched works of nonfiction to Wild West pulp fiction novels have been written about the Rangers.
 And numerous movies, radio shows and television shows have been inspired by the Rangers over the years.

-The Rangers are part of the history of the Old West, and part of its mythology.
+The Rangers are part of the history and mythology of the Old West.
 Over the years, a distinct Ranger tradition has evolved.
 As former Ranger Capt.
 Bob Crowder once put it, "A Ranger is an officer who is able to handle any given situation without definite instructions from his commanding officer, or higher authority.
 This ability must be proven before a man becomes a Ranger."

 For The Common Defense

 Stephen F. Austin assumed his late father's contract as empresario, or developer of settlements in the Mexican province of Tejas.
 He was authorized to recruit settlers from the U.S. and Europe who would be given land if, among other conditions, they agreed to become Mexican citizens, adopt the Catholic religion and learn to speak Spanish.
 Austin was to be rewarded for his services with land, titles and military powers over the colony.
 His colony, and those proposed by other empresarios, would serve to reinforce Mexico's claim to Texas and act as a buffer between the hostile Comanche Indians and Hispanic settlements at San Antonio de Bexar and Laredo.